deficollective/defiscan/src/content/protocols/chronicle.md

 Chronicle Labs is an oracle protocol that computes a median price from multiple sources.
 The protocol contains validators who push new prices and challengers who enforce cryptographic verification.
 Becoming a validator is a permissioned process; a majority of the validators in place are held by third-party entities in the Ethereum ecosystem.

 The validators in the protocols are hosted by various third parties such as (but not limited to) Nethermind, Gnosis, Bitcoin Suisse, DeFi Saver, ETHGlobal, Gitcoin, and Etherscan.
-About 11 validators are listed without officially representing an entity (address only), out of 25 validators into total.
-The validators collaborate in a peer-to-peer fashion and the final signature is pushed onchain and verifiable.
+About 11 validators are listed without officially representing an entity (address only), out of 25 total.
+The validators collaborate in a peer-to-peer fashion, and the final signature is pushed onchain and verifiable.

-Each price feed (oracle) is its own smart contract which holds the corresponding validator set.
-A `ValidatorRegistry` exists to be used as a certificate authority and proves that each validator knows the private key to their claimed public key.
+Each price feed (oracle) is its own smart contract, which holds the corresponding validator set.
+A `ValidatorRegistry_2` exists to be used as a certificate authority and proves that each validator knows the private key to their claimed public key.

 # Protocol Analysis